 For your Sun Plantings, add Red and White Annuals such as:

 - Million Bells

 - Dianthus – try the newer variety of Amazon, a supertall Dianthus)

 - Geraniums (part shade too)

-- Snapdragons (Whites and Burgundy – no red)
+- Snapdragons (White and Burgundy – true red is not available)

-- Pansies and Viola (Whites and Burgundy – no red)
+- Pansies and Viola (White and Burgundy – true red is not available)

 Shade Plantings – Red and White Annuals:

 - Primrose and Cyclamen are your best bets in full shade.
 Filtered sun is an excellent place for geraniums.